QW-Group/ktx/README.md

 In general:

-- use Ubuntu 14.04 (but should work under 16.04 aswell) as vvirtual machine, check out source code there
+- use Ubuntu 14.04 (but should work under 16.04 as well) as virtual machine, check out source code there
-- install required packages for compliation
+- install required packages for compilation
 - set up virtualenv and install python packages (required for meson and ninja builders)
 - run meson build for given directory (optionally with cross compilation settings)
 - run ninja to generate .so file